 Continue reading "Scale-up Lessons: HubSpot’s Journey from MQL to PQL"

+Editor’s Note: This post is part one of a three part series covering global marketing expansion.
 As a company grows, most marketing teams expand from a centralized corporate office to placing marketers in country or at least on different continents to support growing sales organizations.
 The timing, goals, and implementation of this program is critical for success.
 In this series, we’ll examine the pressures on marketing leadership to “go global”, the key tipping points to make the shift, and some ideas on how to be successful with this move.

 Global Marketing from a Central LocationThe reality is that for most high velocity, inbound sales models, marketing teams are already going global from day one.
 While search engine marketing, advertising and email open rates can show some differences based on time zones, a highly functioning marketing team can make significant progress in global marketing from a central location.
 English reach

 Continue reading "Going Global: The Push for Global Marketing Resources"